qianfeng2/detREC_program/README.md

 -----------------------

 ### About
-This program is novel approach for detecting recombinant sequences and corresponding statistical support values from unaligned sequences.
-This framework develops on the basis of the paritial alignments from jumping hidden markov model (JHMM), after that, by partitionning them into multiple equal-length triples, on which we uses a novel distance-based procedure to identify recombinant from each triple.
+This program is a novel approach for detecting recombinant sequences and corresponding statistical support values from unaligned biological sequences.
+This framework develops on the basis of the paritial alignment results from jumping hidden markov model (JHMM, or mosaic), after that, by dividing them into multiple equal-length triples, on which we use a new distance-based procedure to identify recombinant from each triple.
 Statistical support values calculated from Bootstrap, the bigger the better, indicating the robustness of identified recombinants.

 ### Required softwares
 - MAFFT used to align one sequence to another two pre_aligned sequences (https://mafft.cbrc.jp/alignment/software/)
 - SeqKit used to concatenate the two segments for each triple (https://bioinf.shenwei.me/seqkit/download/)
-- Python
+- Python \\
 -- Require modules for Python 2 user:
 -- Require modules for Python 3 user: